MaxGandini/Obsidian_brain/AI/Machine_Learning/Gradient descent.md

 If $B$ is a batch of examples, the gradient for the batch is:

 $$\nabla C = \frac{1}{|B|} \sum_{i \in B} \nabla C_i$$

-### Summary

-- **Gradient Descent** adjusts weights and biases in the opposite direction of the gradient to minimize $C$.
-- The **learning rate** $\alpha$ controls the step size.
-- **Mini-Batch Gradient Descent** further optimizes efficiency and stability by averaging gradients over a batch.

-This iterative update process is foundational for training neural networks effectively.